ololade97/Dapp-Learning/basic/20-flash-loan/aave/README.md

 }
 ```

-We import the required dependence in abouve codes, the contract `Flashloan` is inherit from `FlashLoanReceiverBase` which is a abostract contract, supply several convinience functions, such as the way to repay the flash loan.
+We import the required dependence in abouve codes, the contract `Flashloan` is inherit from `FlashLoanReceiverBase` which is a abstract contract, supply several convenient functions, such as the way to repay the flash loan.
 The constraction function (constructor) of Flashloan.sol accept a loan pool supplier address on Aave.
 We will explain this later.

 ### The flashloan function
-Well, let's take a look of flashloan function
+Well, let's take a look at flashloan function

 ```solidity
 function flashloan(address _asset) public { // 去掉 onlyOwner，任何人都可调用 flashloan